DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/GO.png" style="border:none;" />
 </div>

 **April 3rd** — Now that you've identified differentially expressed genes, what do they mean and how do you begin to elucidate the biological pathways governed by these genes?
-Toward this end, you will learn how to carry out functional enichment analyses using [Gene Ontology](http://geneontology.org/), a structured vocabulary that describes the biological processes and molecular functions carried out by a gene.
-You'll also see some different options for how to represent your analyses in papers.
+Toward this end, you will learn how to carry out functional enichment analyses using [Gene Ontology](http://geneontology.org/).
+You'll also see some different options for how to present your functional enrichment results.

 * __[Lecture slides](https://www.icloud.com/keynote/0Naa63iYXqX4nTRUq2PF0Rfpg#Lecture11%5FFunctionalEnrichment)__
 * __TA help__ - Hill rm 234 (library); 2-3pm